CartoDB/documentation/app/content/react/guides/layers.md

 - The layer must be added to the map component layers array.

 - You need to add the source and the layer to the store when the view is initialized.

-- You can add your own CARTO layer properties if required.